 Simply put, it’s a year spent working after you have finished your second year of study.
 Once completed, you will return for the final year of your course.
 A placement year is a great opportunity to gain real-world experience and to help you discover whether an industry sector or job role is right for you.
 Our Placement and Employer Liaison team is here to give you support and help you every step of the way.

-If you would like some information and advice regarding your future career you can come and see one of our Employability Advisors for a 20-minute advice appointment.
+If you would like some information and advice regarding your future career you can come and see one of our Employability Advisors for a 20-minute information and advice appointment.

 The Careers Service offers guidance appointments for queries that are more complex, or if you feel stuck in your career planning and are unsure how to progress.
 These are bookable by referral only.

 Undertaking postgraduate study could give you the competitive edge in a turbulent job market, along with providing you with the opportunity to specialise in your chosen field.

 Discover different types of postgraduate study and factors to consider in order for you to decide if postgraduate study is right for you.
 Also as a finalist from the University of Plymouth, you may be entitled to our alumni 20% discount.

 Consider self-employment, working as a freelancer and/or running your own business

 Being self-employed can give you more flexibility and allow you the opportunity to think creatively, use your initiative and shape your own future.
 Find out more including the specific support and funding available at the University depending on your stage of thinking.Find out more about self-employment.